JacksonKuo/blog/_posts/2025-2-13-app-defense-part-7.markdown

 Smokescreen uses a HTTP CONNECT proxy that accepts HTTP and HTTPS.

 #### Oddities
 I don't see a way to set an IP address in the `acl.yaml` file.
-So if I need allow an internal IP address, the following works.
+So if I need to allow an internal IP address, the following works.

 `./smokescreen --allow-address 127.0.0.1`